natunatalia/Say-it-in-Swedish/README.md

 3. Usage
 4. Limitations
 5. Acknowledgments
-8. Questions to Wojtek :)

 ### 1. Introduction
 This is a school project whose aim is to give students of Swedish a simple tool to practice their pronunciation.
 The tool can be used in two ways:
 1. The student uploads a text file and then listens to it.
 After that, the student can choose the sentece/-s they want to practice pronouncing and they write it in the writing space.
 They can listen to the individual sentence and then record their version of it.
-After that, they get simple feedback: "Perfect!", "Good!", or "Try recording the sentence again.".
+After that, they get simple feedback: "Perfect!", "Good!", or "Ok.
+Try recording the sentence again.".
 2. The student skips the part with the text and writes a chosen sentence in the writing space.
 They can listen to the individual sentence and then record their version of it.
-After that, they get simple feedback: "Perfect!", "Good!", or "Try recording the sentence again.".
+After that, they get simple feedback: "Perfect!", "Good!", or "Ok.
+Try recording the sentence again.".

 ### 2. Installation
-Create an environment(do I have to explain how to do it?) in the tool you use and install the following modules and libraries in your terminal:
+Create an environment in the programming tool you use and install the following modules and libraries in your terminal:
 pip install gTTS
 pip install librosa
 pip install playsound